Port Talbot Steelworks: Fatal accidents

+There have been many fatalities caused by industrial accidents at the plant since its opening, the number having been reduced over the years by improved safety measures.

 An explosion at the Port Talbot plant in November 2001 killed three men.
 Len Radford, 53, Stephen Galsworthy, 25, and Andrew Hutin, 20, died when blast furnace five erupted, sending molten liquid down on them.
 Twelve other men were seriously injured in the blast.
 The blast heavily damaged No.5, which was rebuilt and resumed operation from 2003 onwards.